 Targeted Area Exception

 If you have owned a home in the past three years, you may still be eligible if you plan to purchase a home in an area of the state targeted for revitalization.
-CHFA will waive the income limit for eligible applicants purchasing in Targeted Areas who are not applying for a Downpayment Assistance Program loan.
+CHFA will waive the income limit for eligible applicants purchasing in Targeted Areas who are not applying for Downpayment Assistance or using one of the following programs: HFA Preferred™, HFA Advantage® or CHFA CALP loan funding.

 Downpayment Assistance Program (DAP) Loans